-- Ibsrela, Linzess, and Trulance are contraindicated in pediatric patients 6 years of age and younger due to the risk of serious dehydration; use should be avoided in children 6 to 17 years of age for Linzess and Trulance and in children 6 to 12 years of age for Ibsrela. - Lotronex has a Boxed Warning regarding serious gastrointestinal adverse reactions such as ischemic colitis and serious complications of constipation that may lead to hospitalization, blood transfusion, surgery, and/or death.
+- Linzess and Trulance are contraindicated in pediatric patients 6 years of age and younger due to the risk of serious dehydration; use should be avoided in children 6 to 17 years of age for Linzess and Trulance. - Lotronex has a Boxed Warning regarding serious gastrointestinal adverse reactions such as ischemic colitis and serious complications of constipation that may lead to hospitalization, blood transfusion, surgery, and/or death.
 If patients develop constipation or ischemic colitis, Lotronex should be discontinued.
 Lotronex should be used only in female patients with severe IBS-D who have not benefited from usual therapies.